 Students receive individualized attention in dietetics classes, one-on-one academic advising with a Registered Dietitian and hands-on learning experiences at local health care facilities, food service organizations and other community settings.

-The mission of the Henderson State University Didactic Program in Nutrition and Dietetics is to integrate professional studies with the liberal arts to prepare graduates for supervised practice leading to eligibility for the Registered Dietitian Nutritionist credentialing exam.
+The mission of the Henderson State University Didactic Program in Nutrition and Dietetics is to integrate professional studies with the liberal arts to prepare graduates for careers in nutrition and dietetics.
 Students will be motivated to value lifelong learning, as well as service to the community and profession.

 The DPND at Henderson State University is designed to accomplish the following goals: